inBeat/inbeat-website/content/top-influencers/tiktok/makeup/colombia/medellin/_index.md

 ---
-title: Top 10 Makeup TikTok Influencers In Medellín In 2023
+title: Top 10 Makeup TikTok Influencers In Medellín In 2024
 description: >-
-  Find top makeup TikTok influencers in Medellín in 2023.
+  Find top makeup TikTok influencers in Medellín in 2024.
 Most popular hashtags: #makeup #parati #challenge #dance.
 platform: TikTok
 hits: 5
-text_top: Analyze the top-rated TikTok profiles on inBeat.
+text_top: Analyze the best TikTok profiles on inBeat.
-text_bottom: Our search engine has 5 TikTok influencers like this in Medellín, Colombia for you to pitch.
+text_bottom: Our platform aggregates 5 TikTok influencers like this in Medellín, Colombia for you to contact.
 profiles:
   - username: "chyo_00"
     fullname: >-